 In rare cases, serious skin reactions such as Stevens-Johnson syndrome, toxic epidermal necrolysis, exfoliative dermatitis and erythema multiforme have been associated with the use of some NSAIDs.
 Because the rate of these reactions is low, they have usually been noted during post-marketing surveillance in patients taking other medications also associated with the potential development of these serious skin reactions.
 Thus, causality is NOT clear.
 These reactions are potentially life threatening but may be reversible if the causative agent is discontinued and appropriate treatment instituted.
 Patients should be advised that if they experience a skin rash they should discontinue their NSAID and contact their physician for assessment and advice, including which additional therapies to discontinue.

-Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of CELEBREX (see ADVERSE REACTIONS - Post-Market Adverse Drug Reactions).
+Serious skin reactions, some of them fatal, including drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), exfoliative dermatitis , and toxic epidermal necrolysis, have been reported very rarely in association with the use of CELEBREX (see ADVERSE REACTIONS - Post-Market Adverse Drug Reactions).
 Patients appear to be at higher risk for these events early in the course of therapy: the onset of the event occurring in the majority of cases within the first month of treatment.
 CELEBREX should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity.

 Pregnant Women: CELEBREX is CONTRAINDICATED for use during the third trimester of pregnancy because of risk of premature closure of the ductus arteriosus and the potential to prolong parturition (see TOXICOLOGY).
 Caution should be exercised in prescribing CELEBREX during the first and second trimesters of pregnancy (see TOXICOLOGY).